sdsu-comp526/fall24/_sources/syllabus.md

 Towards the end of the semester, for your final projects, you can then form small teams of like interest and work on an original study (numerical experiments and interpretation, comparisons, etc.) or on contribution to be shared with the community.
 Studies and contributions can take many forms.

-## Learning Outcomes
+## Student Learning Outcomes

 Upon completing this course, students will be able to

-* ontribute to collaborative software with the use of version control systems, such as `git`
+1. contribute to collaborative software with the use of version control systems, such as `git`
-* formulate problems in science and engineering in terms of computational methods
+2. formulate problems in science and engineering in terms of computational methods
-* evaluate accuracy and performance of algorithms
+3. evaluate accuracy and performance of algorithms
-* diagnose ill conditioned problem formulations and unstable algorithms
+4. diagnose ill conditioned problem formulations and unstable algorithms
-* develop effective numerical software, taking into account stability, accuracy, and cost
+5. develop effective numerical software, taking into account stability, accuracy, and cost
-* communicate about the above using figures, numerical experiments, writing, and presentation
+6. communicate about the above using figures, numerical experiments, writing, and presentation
-* search for and understand relevant literature and documentation
+7. search for and understand relevant literature and documentation
-* write simple programs in Julia, C, and Fortran
+8. write programs in Julia, C, and Fortran

 ### Expectations